smancill/vim-config/README.md

-# Configuration for Vim 8.x
+# Configuration for Vim 8+

-This is a distribution of plugins and configurations to use Vim for development, on Linux and macOS.
+This is a distribution of plugins and configuration to use Vim for development, on Linux and macOS.
-It uses [vim-plug][vim-plug] to have a well organized Vim directory and to manage the plugins automatically.
+It uses [vim-plug][vim-plug] to manage the plugins automatically.
 The plugins are listed in `bundle.vim`, which is sourced by `vimrc`.